3.2 UVIS Data Calibration Steps

 BLEVCORR

-) - Subtract the bias image (
+) - Subtract the residual bias structure from the image (

 BIASCORR